genderkit/genderkit/_resources/gender-services.md

 All these services are now able to offer both phone and video appointments.

-{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description="There are also several privately run services which charge fees but which may have significantly shorter waiting lists.
+{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description="There are also several private gender services which charge fees but which may have significantly shorter waiting lists.
 You may wish to use these services while on the waiting list for an NHS service." %}

 {% include gender-clinics tag="Gender Clinics" icon="cross" title="UK-based services currently not accepting patients" free=true referrals=false details="These services are no longer accepting new referrals and are only offering appointments to existing patients." %}